Auburn Table Tennis Club

 6. Assist in setting up and putting away tables and barriers.

-1. Don’t interrupt play on your way to your table.
+1. Do not interrupt play on your way to your table.

 2. Do not hit the surface of the table with your paddle.
 Very costly damage will occur.